hindu-comm/weblogs/manasataramgini/2013/04/2013-04-28_a-brief-note-on-spies-subversionists-white-indologists-and-regional-studies.md

 relationship with NGOs working on human rights issues and on religious tolerance.
 NGOs often criticize state bodies for not doing enough to deal with extremism.
-In Gujarat in particular, NGOs have pointed out just how widespread the state was involved in the fueling of the 2002 riots and how it has failed to bring those responsible to justice.
+In Gujarat in particular, NGOs have pointed out just howwidespread the state was involved in the fueling of the 2002 riots and how it has failed to bring those responsible to justice.
 We tend to support such NGO views on Gujarat.”*